brishar0n/Forum_Week6_OS/README.md

 # Multi-Threaded Number Producer and Customer Program

-This Python program demonstrates multi-threading and synchronization in a scenario where a producer thread generates random integers and inserts them into a bounded buffer, and two customer threads consume these numbers based on their parity (even or odd).
+This Python program demonstrates multi-threading and synchronization in a scenario where a producer thread generates random integers and inserts them into a bounded buffer, and two customer threads retrieves these numbers based on their parity (even or odd).

 ## Files: